High Yield Forestry, 1967 The Next Revolution

 Columbus Day Storm

 In 1962, Typhoon Frieda blew down billions of board feet of Northwest timber with winds up to 150 miles per hour.
 As in the Yacolt fire 60 years earlier, a major salvage logging effort began immediately.
-The domestic market could not absorb the volume, but fortunately Japan faced a shortage of softwood lumber.
-The storm opened up an enormous market for Weyerhaeuser goods in the Far East.
+The domestic market could not absorb the volume, but Japan faced a shortage of softwood lumber which opened up an enormous market for Weyerhaeuser that continues today.